jojapoppa/cjdns/doc/notes/build-on-windows.md

 # Building cjdns On Windows For Windows

-Install Cygwin from [here](https://cygwin.com/install.html)
+Install Cygwin from [here](https://cygwin.com/install.html) The following command will cross compile to a 64 bit windows build from linux:

+SYSTEM=win64 CFLAGS="-std=c11" CROSS_COMPILE=x86_64-w64-mingw32- ./cross-do

+The following documentation is specific to 32bit builds...

 Extra packages to install, if they're not installed by default: